foundling/scaffold/README.md

 $ scaffolder schema.txt new_project
 ````
-This gets turned into a directory tree in your current directory.
+This gets turned into a directory tree rooted at `new_project` within your current directory.

 ````
 $ tree